Sule57/ducky-scripts/README.md

 You are welcome to use the scripts from this repository for **EDUCATIONAL** and **TESTING PURPOSES**.

 The creator and/or contributors are not responsible for any misuse of the repository content.

+# Notes

+Within the scripts in this repo, where values are found between [[]] brackets, they represent values that need to be updated (i.e. [[TCP_LISTENER_ADDRESS]] should be updated with the address of your TCP listener).